run2go/tunnel/README.md

 # tunnel.sh
-Simple shell script to handle cloudflared quick tunnels.
+Shell script to handle the "cloudflared" binary, adding basic functionality to manage the quick tunnel.

 ## Setup
 Retrieve the latest tunnel.sh and store it in /usr/local/bin/